minimario/nn-random-labels/README.md

 [4] The Lottery Ticket Hypothesis: Finding Sparse, Trainable Neural Networks [link](https://arxiv.org/pdf/1803.03635.pdf)

+[5] Predicting accuracy of DNN's from weights [link](https://github.com/CalculatedContent/WeightWatcher)
 ## Thoughts:

 - Dependence on network size/# of training epochs?

 - What kind of additional structure can be found on weights of these (or general) neural networks?

+- What happens in domains outside of image processing?

+- Is it possible to combine [3] and [4], to create a small network that you can train with reconnecting?

+- Do robust networks also align with the lottery ticket hypothesis/can you train these lottery tickets robustly?